cmccorm8/Android-PicFilter/README.md

 ---------------
 This app is an experimentation with Google's MLkit to apply a "filter" to a picture of a person's face.
 This app takes a picture via a camera intent and gets contour and landmark information of the face in question.
-The contour and landmark information is then used to apply very simpl filters to the picture.
+The contour and landmark information is then used to apply very simple filters to the picture.